 - Tell students that today's myth is a story that was told to explain how one animal in nature was first created. - Tell students that today's Read-Aloud is "Arachne the Weaver."
-Tell students a weaver is someone who combines strands of thread or yarn in an alternating pattern in order to make cloth. - Tell students an arachnid belongs to a class of animals that are carnivorous and have a two-segmented body, eight legs, and no antennae or wings. - Ask students to predict, based on the title, and knowing that the myth is about a weaver named Arachne, what animal this myth might describe.
+Tell students a weaver is someone who combines strands of thread or yarn in an alternating pattern in order to make cloth. - Tell students an arachnid belongs to a class of animals that are carnivorous and have a two-segmented body, eight legs, and no antennae or wings. - Think-Pair-Share: Ask students to predict, based on the title, and knowing that the myth is about a weaver named Arachne, what animal this myth might describe.
+Have students share their response with a partner.
+Remind students to signal when both partners have contributed to the conversation.
+Ask students to share their partner's response.